Ellis1717/TCAL_Website_POC/README.md

 # TCAL_Website_POC
 POC website for TCAL - Tami Callahan Small Business Website

-Getting Started
+- Getting Started
+- Preview locally
 - Open `index.html` in a browser to preview.
+For a more accurate local preview use a static server such as `npx serve .` or `npx http-server .`.
 - Brand assets live in `assets/` (logo is `assets/logo.svg`).

 Contact Form Options